rela589n/knowledge-base/Architecture/Design Patterns/Visitor/Visitor Pattern.md

-Visitor pattern allows to avoid creating a [[factory]] of way too separated algorithms.
+Visitor pattern allows to avoid creating a [[Factory]] of way too separated algorithms.

 For instance, when we would need to execute some logic which depends on polymorphic classes usually we would create service class per each type of entity as well as create factories which will check original class instance and create&return correlated service class.